Every patch in Meta Spark Studio has one or more ports. Connecting these ports to other patches will send and receive data.

 You can use a sampling patch to extract the pixel color within a texture, at a particular position.

-Some data types are specific to Spark AR Studio.
+Some data types are specific to Meta Spark Studio.
 These ports can only be connected to other ports of the same type.

 For example, the Face port in the face tracker patch outputs data on the position of the face.
 It can only be connected to another Face port - for example in a face landmark patch or an interaction patch.